 Luxury and service are de rigueur at a Four Seasons, as are mountain and vineyard views in Napa Valley.
 But here's the detail we like best: The spa will have hammocks perched above geo-thermal pools.
 For maximum steam absorption, of course.
-(Early 2021)
+(Spring 2021)

 Aman New York

 Ever wished you could just move into an Aman hotel forever?
 Now you can.
 Aman's midtown Manhattan hotel (their first in a US city) includes 22 private residences (from one to six bedrooms) with access to outdoor heated pools and Central Park views.
 The three-story spa has a banya (Russian-style sauna), hammam, and hydrotherapy offerings.
 (Spring)

 Santa Fe, New Mexico

 Auberge Resorts Collection took over the former Pulitzer family residences bordering the Santa Fe National Forest, adding a healing arts studio and private bunkhouses ideal for multi-generational families and friend getaways.
 (July)

 The newcomer in the Detroit suburbs mixes handsome design with striking art and decor.
 (March)